6) Objections to the Trinity

 Does the fact that Jesus didn't know 'the day and hour' prove He is not omniscient?

 In the incarnation, Jesus assumed voluntary human limitations.
 He grew in wisdom (), became tired, hungry and thirsty.
-This demonstrates His true humanity, not the negation of His divinity.
+This demonstrates His true humanity without negating His divinity.

 Objection 5: “Jesus is ‘the firstborn of all creation’”